Complete Guide to Removing the Door on GE JVM6175SKSS Over-the-Range Microwave

 Magnetic Screwdriver Set with Bits

-Removing the GE microwave door requires unscrewing multiple fasteners, and magnetic screwdrivers prevent small screws from getting lost during the process.
+When removing the GE microwave door, you’ll be dealing with multiple fasteners, and magnetic screwdrivers prevent small screws from getting lost during the process.
 This set includes various bit sizes to match the different screw heads you’ll encounter on the door hinges and frame.
 Check current pricing on Amazon.

 GE Microwave Door Latch Strike Assembly WB07X11050